 If you want to earn Marriott points, earning a credit card welcome bonus is usually the quickest way to start building your account balance.
 Check out these cards which offer a welcome bonus and allow you to earn Marriott points for every dollar you spend:

-- Marriott Bonvoy Business™ American Express® Card – Earn 125,000 Marriott Bonvoy bonus points & 2 bonus Free Night Awards after you use your new Card to make $5,000 in eligible purchases within the first three months.
-(Each bonus Free Night Award has a redemption level up to 50,000 points.
-Certain hotels have resort fees.)
-Offer ends 11/3/2021.
+- Marriott Bonvoy Business™ American Express® Card – Limited Time Offer: Earn 100,000 Bonus Marriott Bonvoy Points after you use your new card to make $5,000 in purchases within the first three months of account opening..
+Offer ends 5/18/22.

 You can also transfer Chase and Amex points to Marriott at a 1:1 ratio.
 Occasionally Amex runs transfer bonuses to Marriott so it may be worth waiting for one of those deals to come around before transferring.

 Finally, remember that when booking a stay at Marriott you’ll get your fifth night free whenever you’re using Marriott points.

 If you’re looking to visit Hawaii, it’s hard to go wrong with staying at a Marriott hotel.
 And with 30+ hotels all over the islands, there’s a very good chance you can find one that fits your preferences.